yak1305/NqueensVisualizer/README.md

 Features

-Interactive Chessboard: A visually appealing chessboard interface that updates in real-time as queens are placed.
+Interactive Chessboard:  A visually appealing chessboard interface that updates in real-time which shows the placement of queens

 Algorithm Visualization:  Watch the backtracking algorithm in action as it tries to place queens, backtracks on conflicts, and finds solutions.

 Multiple Solutions Display:  Discover all possible solutions for a given board size (N).

 Customizable Board Size:  Easily set the size of the chessboard and see how the algorithm handles different scenarios.

-Control Panel: Adjust the speed of the visualization, start or pause the algorithm, and reset the board.
+Control Panel:  Adjust the speed of the visualization, and reset the board.